Joe Shaughnessy: Aberdeen

 In the 2013–14 season, Shaughnessy played in the right-back position at the start of the season.
 Shaughnessy was even compared to Richard Gough, due to his playing style.
 Shaughnessy scored his first goal of the season, in the third round of the Scottish League Cup, in a 5–0 win over Falkirk.
 He then received a red card in a 2–0 win over Motherwell on 30 October 2013.
 It was his first red card of his professional career and this resulted in him missing some matches.
 Shaughnessy subsequently had his first team opportunities limited, as Shaleum Logan or Ryan Jack were preferred in the right-back position.

 Shaughnessy did not start a game for Aberdeen in the early part of the 2014–15 season and was loaned out to Falkirk.
 He made his debut on 6 September 2014, as Falkirk lost 1–0 against Stranraer in the Scottish Challenge Cup.
 After making nine appearances for the club, it was announced that Shaughnessy would return to his parent club on 3 January 2015.
 Following his return, Shaughnessy made two more appearances, including making his first start, in a 1–0 loss against St Johnstone in the last game of the season.

 On 14 May 2015, Shaughnessy was named as one of seven players who would be leaving Aberdeen at the end of the season, having not been offered a new contract.

 St Johnstone

 Shaughnessy signed a pre-contract agreement with St Johnstone on 20 May 2015, agreeing a two-year deal.
 In October 2017, he was named as St Johnstone captain, replacing Steven Anderson in the role.
 He left St Johnstone at the end of the 2018–19 season.

 Southend United

 After a trial spell with Southend United, he subsequently signed a one-year deal with the Shrimpers on 1 August 2019.
+He made 21 appearances during one season with the club, which triggered an extension to his contract, but he was released by Southend on 2 July 2020.